vix-4800/syntra/README.md

 # Find TODO comments in specific directory
 vendor/bin/syntra analyze:find-todos /path/to/project

+# Detect typos in your project
+vendor/bin/syntra analyze:find-typos /path/to/project
+# Requires `aspell` to be installed and accessible in your PATH

 # Fix code style with dry-run (preview changes)
 vendor/bin/syntra refactor:cs-fixer --dry-run